EmekaG/h/0x01-shell_permissions/README.md

-adds execution permission to the owner, the group owner and the other users, to the file
+adds only other users permissions